-I have a second collection of short stories, one novel in the first draft stages, and a second novel in its rough draft stage.
+I have two collections of short stories published now, one novel in the first draft stages, and a second novel in its rough draft stage.

 I do write about some heavy subjects.
 But to me, those stories are important.
 I hope that I give the reader a satisfying ending and if they’ve struggled with some of the issues my characters face, I hope I give them closure.
 At least a feeling of hope and the knowledge that they aren’t alone.